gohugoio/hugo/content/en/functions/go-template/_index.md

     parent: functions
 ---

-These are the statements, operators, and functions provided by Go's [text/template] package.
+These are the functions, operators, and statements provided by Go's [text/template] package.

 [text/template]: https://pkg.go.dev/text/template